fifth-postulate/smorgasbord-of-paradigms/workshop/guide/src/introduction/origin.md

 # Origin
 This workshop originated after an observation.
-Software development toot the horn of choicing the right tool for the job.
+Software development toots the horn of chosing the right tool for the job.
 But all to often development is jumped started by creating a project in their favorite, general purpose, programming language.
 Each problem is a challenge in modelling and design, followed by expressing the